 At this point we are already making a considerable commitment to the new child.
-Although we do not ask for a deposit (except for children under 2 years old) or a booking fee, we expect any parent needing to cancel a place to do so promptly.
+We expect any parent needing to cancel a place to do so promptly.

 DEFFERED SCHOOL PLACES:

 Children will leave our care in the September after their 4th birthday.
 School is an exciting next chapter for children, and we support all of those moving to school to be 'school ready'.
 As an organization we advocate that this means emotionally resilient, confident and eager learners as well as supporting with their self-care skills.